 Congenital ptosis on the other hand is usually a result of improper development of the levator muscle from birth.
 As the levator muscle is instrumental in lifting the eyelids, when it is not fully formed, children with ptosis may often tilt their heads or eyebrows in order to see clearer as their eyelids droop and cover the pupils, thereby impairing their vision or causing amblyopia (commonly known as ‘lazy eye’).
 Surgery can help correct ptosis when the child is older or in adulthood.

 What is the cost of ptosis surgery?

-Ptosis Correction Surgery that is estimated to be around $12k+ is a Medisave or Medical Insurance claimable!
-And is dependant on a few important factors such as the severity of the surgery, if the procedure is required for one eye or both and if local or general anaesthetic is required.
+Ptosis Correction Surgery that is estimated to be around $12k+ can be a Medisave or Medical Insurance claimable depending on the individual condition.
+If the condition is moderate to severe then it will make surgery eligible for Medisave or insurance coverage.
+The cost is also dependent on a few important factors such as the severity of the surgery, if the procedure is required for one eye or both and if local or general anesthetic is required.
 Other factors that should be taken into consideration are the location of the clinic, how experienced the surgeon is and the surgeon’s booking charges as well as the cost of medication, if prescribed.

 For more information on the procedure and the claim eligibility, confer with the doctor during consultation.

 What kind of surgeon should I consult for ptosis correction?

 Research is key.
 One of the most important factors to consider is if the surgeon is board-certified.
 These surgeons have received a seal of approval from the medical board and are usually regarded as the best in their field.
 It also means that they have honed their craft and are recognised for being knowledgeable and proficient experts in their industry.
 It is also advantageous if the surgeon being considered is someone who performs the treatment you are looking for regularly.
 Before and after photos as well as reviews should be looked at and considered to determine if a particular surgeon is best suited for you.